 1. Have a Vision

 Before even considering the option of acquisition, understand what is the vision of the company, why are you looking for acquisition and what you plan to achieve.
 There are multiple reasons due to which small acquisitions and acquihires happen.
-From buyers perspective it is about ringing strong talent, access to new markets, expand offerings or bring a leadership team.
-From seller perspective it is about to find a home or merging with large companies for growth.
+From the buyer’s perspective it is about ringing strong talent, access to new markets, expand offerings or bring a leadership team.
+From the seller’s perspective, it is about finding a home or merging with large companies for growth.

 Define the characteristics of the company that you think would value your customer base, revenue, technology/IP, people and operational capabilities.

-Tier 1 companies generally are the companies that have a high funds, history of making acquisitions and play in same business segment.
+Tier 1 companies generally are the companies that have high funds, a history of making acquisitions and play in the same business segment.

 Tier 3 companies are small companies with minimal funds, but your business can provide them value.
 They may offer equity or merge with you.

-Look for connects in your team, VC, advisors and other companies that can introduce you to the other party.
-This will increase your response rate significantly and add a credibility to your email.
+Look for connections in your team, VC, advisors and other companies that can introduce you to the other party.
+This will increase your response rate significantly and add credibility to your email.

 Create a data bank on the top companies you are interested in.
 Assess company strategy by reading their blogs, articles, online news and interviews to analyze their business direction, product roadmap and the white spaces that your company can fill in.

 This can help you in writing a strong introductory email and can also help you in negotiations.